nigelcharman/ombfw-videos/script/source.md

 )
 Checking this map, we see this dot has turned to "Red" to show there is active growth.

-This might seem like a lot of work to start with, but it quickly becomes second nature.
+Updating the status might seem like a lot of work to start with, but it quickly becomes second nature.

 In time, we hope to develop an app to make this easier.